Fahim-Alam1/pc_management/README.md

 1. Ensure NodeJS and npm are installed
 2. Run mysql-installer-web-community-8.0.42.0.msi to setup and install mysql.
 Follow the instructions on this page (https://dev.mysql.com/doc/mysql-getting-started/en/) and choose the instructions based on your platform and remembering the setting for the root password.
 3. Once installed its time to build the database.
-In the file ".env" use a text editor to change the DB_PASSWORD parameter to the root password you set earlier
+In the file ".env" use a text editor to change the DB_PASSWORD parameter to the root password you set earlier.
+Please also add an ADMIN ROOT and ADMIN PASS as you will need these to login to the admin later.
 4. Open a command prompt in this directory
 5. Run the command: Node build.js
 6. Once the console says "Build Complete" Run the command: Node server.js